ArtBlocks/artblocks-contracts/packages/contracts/contracts/engine/README.md

 ## Forked Engine Contracts

 We welcome submission of forked versions of our engine contracts.
 If you would like to fork our contracts, please create a new directory in this directory with the name of your project.
-Please include a CHANGELOG.md file with a description the changes implemnted in the fork.
+Please include a CHANGELOG.md file with a description of the changes implemented in the fork.

 Additionally, the following requirements must be met for all forked contracts: